PHOTO BASEL

 –

 Einen Schwerpunkt der Präsentation bildet die bekannte Serie The Eros of Flowers (1999–2004) der chinesischen Künstlerin Xiao Hui Wang (*1957).
-In diesen Arbeiten nutzt sie das Medium der Fotografie, um poetische und symbolisch aufgeladene Bildwelten zu schaffen, in denen Körper, Erotik, Identität und kulturelle Transformation miteinander verwoben sind.
-Wang zählt zu den wichtigsten zeitgenössischen Künstlerinnen Chinas, sie erhielt zahlreiche bedeutende Auszeichnungen.
-In Shanghai befindet ich ein ihr gewidmetes Kunstmuseum.
+In diesen Arbeiten nutzt Wang das Medium der Fotografie, um poetische und symbolisch aufgeladene Bildwelten zu schaffen, in denen Körper, Erotik, Identität und kulturelle Transformation miteinander verwoben sind.
+Wang zählt zu den wichtigsten zeitgenössischen Künstlerinnen Chinas.
+In Shanghai befindet sich ein ihr gewidmetes Kunstmuseum.

-Einen weiteren Fokus legt die Galerie auf die monumentale Arbeiten der französischen Künstlerin ORLAN (*1947) aus der Serie Je t’autorise à être moi, je m’autorise à être toi.
-Während der Messe ausgestellt ist eines der bedeutendsten Werke aus der Serie mit 31 Arbeiten.
-Die Arbeit Artemisia Gentileschi (2024), in dem ORLAN die barocke Malerin und eine der ersten international anerkannten Künstlerinnen der Kunstgeschichte als Ausgangspunkt nimmt, um Fragen von weiblicher Selbstbestimmung, künstlerischer Autorität, Machtstrukturen und der historischen Sichtbarkeit von Künstlerinnen zu reflektieren.
+Einen weiteren Fokus legt die Galerie auf das monumentale Werk Artemisia Gentileschi (2024) der französischen Künstlerin ORLAN (*1947), welches Teil der Serie Je t’autorise à être moi, je m’autorise à être toi ist.
+In diesem Werk verschmilzt ORLAN mit der Barockmalerin, die als eine der ersten international anerkannten Künstlerinnen der Kunstgeschichte gilt, um Fragen von weiblicher Selbstbestimmung, künstlerischer Autorität, Machtstrukturen und der historischen Sichtbarkeit von Künstlerinnen zu reflektieren.

 Darüber hinaus zeigt die Galerie Arbeiten der japanischen Künstlerin Saeko Ehara (*1985) aus den Serien Moments in Passing und Moments in Bloom (2025), in denen Ehara mithilfe von KI und digitalen Bildbearbeitungsprogrammen neue visuelle Formen zwischen Fotografie, künstlicher Intelligenz und poetischer Bildkomposition entwickelt.

-A central focus of the presentation is the well-known series The Eros of Flowers (1999–2004) by the Chinese artist Xiao Hui Wang (*1957).
-In these works, she uses photography to create poetic and symbolically charged visual worlds in which body, eroticism, identity, and cultural transformation are interwoven.
-Wang is one of China‘s most important contemporary artists and has received numerous prestigious awards.
-There is an art museum dedicated to her in Shanghai.
+A particular focus of the presentation is the renowned series The Eros of Flowers (1999–2004) by the Chinese artist Xiao Hui Wang (*1957).
+In these works, Wang employs the medium of photography to create poetic and symbolically charged visual worlds in which the body, eroticism, identity, and cultural transformation are intricately interwoven.
+Wang is regarded as one of the most important contemporary female artists in China.
+A museum dedicated to her work is located in Shanghai.

-The gallery places an additional focus on the monumental works of the French artist ORLAN (*1947) from the series Je t’autorise à être moi, je m’autorise à être toi.
-On view during the fair is one of the most significant works from this series of 31 pieces.
-The work Artemisia Gentileschi (2024), in particular, sees ORLAN take the Baroque painter—one of the first internationally recognized women artists in art history—as a point of departure to explore questions of female self-determination, artistic authority, power structures, and the historical visibility of women artists.
+Another focal point is the monumental work Artemisia Gentileschi (2024) by the French artist ORLAN (*1947), which forms part of the series Je t’autorise à être moi, je m’autorise à être toi.
+In this work, ORLAN merges with the Baroque painter Artemisia Gentileschi, who is considered one of the first internationally recognized female artists in art history, in order to reflect on issues of female self-determination, artistic authority, power structures, and the historical visibility of women artists.

-The gallery also presents works by the Japanese artist Saeko Ehara (*1985) from the series Moments in Passing and Moments in Bloom (2025), in which she employs artificial intelligence and digital image-editing tools to develop new visual forms situated between photography, AI, and poetic image composition.
+In addition, the gallery presents works by the Japanese artist Saeko Ehara (*1985) from the series Moments in Passing and Moments in Bloom (2025), in which Ehara uses AI and digital image-editing software to develop new visual forms at the intersection of photography, artificial intelligence, and poetic image composition.